ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 ### Ansible Automation Platform command line utilities

-The first exercises will also introduce the Ansible Automation Platform command line utilities.
+The first exercises will also introduce the Ansible Automation Platform features and command line utilities.
 These include:

 - [ansible-navigator](https://github.com/ansible/ansible-navigator) - a command line utility and text-based user interface (TUI) for running and developing Ansible automation content.
 - [ansible-core](https://docs.ansible.com/core.html) - the base executable that provides the framework, language and functions that underpin the Ansible Automation Platform.
 It also includes various cli tools like `ansible`, `ansible-playbook` and `ansible-doc`.
 Ansible Core acts as the bridge between the upstream community with the free and open source Ansible and connects it to the downstream enterprise automation offering from Red Hat, the Ansible Automation Platform.
-- [Execution Environments](https://docs.ansible.com/automation-controller/latest/html/userguide/execution_environments.html) - not specifically covered in this workshop because the built-in Ansible Execution Environments already included all the Red Hat supported collections which includes all the network collections we use for this workshop.
-Execution Environments are container images that can be utilized as Ansible execution.
+- [Execution environments](https://docs.ansible.com/automation-controller/latest/html/userguide/execution_environments.html) - not specifically covered in this workshop because an execution environment has already been integrated into this workshop.
+Execution environments are container images that can be utilized as Ansible execution.
 - [ansible-builder](https://github.com/ansible/ansible-builder) - not specifically covered in this workshop, `ansible-builder` is a command line utility to automate the process of building Execution Environments.

 If you need more information on new Ansible Automation Platform components bookmark this landing page [https://red.ht/AAP-20](https://red.ht/AAP-20)